growilabs/growi-docs/docs/en/guide/features/authority.md

   After selecting this option,
   click the "Create / Update" button to apply view / edit authority for the page.

-## Types that can be set as view / edit Authority
+## Types that can be set as view / edit authority

   You can select one of the following options to set page restrictions.